opauloh/react-ts-github/README.md

 data if the same search is executed.
 Component and application styling is required

+## Architectural decision

+- Transpiler: Babel - We are using babel, mainly to transpile our React Code with shinning new ECMA6+ features to Javascript code that our target browsers can understand

 ## Dependencies

 - react: The aim of this project, is a JavaScript library for creating user interfaces and handle stage management.